hikui/cloud_revision/Part2 Cloud Computing.md

       * how to move data/resources when needed
       * don't know when to burst into public and what data can go to public cloud
       * don't know public cloud compliant with PCI-DSS ( Payment Card Industry- Data Security Standard)

+# Practice

+## Deployment - virtual image vs scripting

+### Virtual image

+Deploying complex cloud system requires alot of moving parts

+* Easy to forget what software you installed and what steps you took to configure system.
+* Might be non-repeatable

+Virtual images are monolithic.
+(You don't have to recall what softwares to install, simply take a snapshot.
+But images can be large, space consuming.)
+Also they don't provide record of changing.

+### Scripting

+* Provides a record of what you did
+* codifies knowledge about system
+* make process repeatable.
+* make it programmable (but need to take more efforts)